clinplayer/SEG-MAT/README.md

 # SEG-MAT: 3D Shape Segmentation Using Medial Axis Transform

 This repository contains the source code for the TVCG 2020 paper [SEG-MAT: 3D Shape Segmentation Using Medial Axis Transform](https://arxiv.org/abs/2010.11488).
-In this work, we present an efficient method for segmenting an arbitary object based on medial axis transform (MAT).
+In this work, we present an efficient method to automatically segment an arbitary object based on medial axis transform (MAT).

 <a>